CIDS-484-Spring-2026/CLUEper/README.md

 Milestone 3: I would like to get the legend removed from the AI assistant page.
 I was originally planning on completing that analysis page next.
 I will be renaming it since it won't be using any API for any AI chat.
 It'll be hard-coded.
 But for now, I think I'm going to use Milestone 3 to transfer the whole project over to react.

+Milestone Finals Week: Would love to polish up some bugs and ideas I have listed in the attached pdf as well as push to app store!

 FEATURES
 Preloaded Clue categories